CuppaZee/FlutterZee-Old/README.md

+# This was an experimental app.
+Please see our main Monorepo for our actual app.

 # IMPORTANT NOTICE
 **FlutterZee** has been postponed indefinitely due to a requirement in the setup of the `firebase_messaging` requiring the use of Xcode, which is only available on a Mac.